octo-technology/OpenTezos/docs/michelson/instructions.md

 The `SLICE` instruction provides a way to retrieve a part of a string.
 It takes three parameters:
 - an `offset` parameter indicating the beginning of the substring
-- an `length` parameter indicating the size of the substring
+- a `length` parameter indicating the size of the substring
 - a `string` to slice

 It returns an optional string because the given offset may be out of bound.